How Can I Find out About College Closings?

 Even when the college is open, weather and driving conditions can vary, depending on your location.
 Students should use their own judgment about the safety of coming on campus.

 If the college is open, but students decide that conditions in their area make it unsafe for them to travel, they should consult the attendance policy in their class syllabus or their instructor to learn how their absence will be treated.

 Are Faculty and Staff Required to Come in If the Campus Is Open?

 Faculty and staff who determine that that conditions in their area make it unsafe to travel, can take approved vacation, personal leave, earned compensatory time, or sick time with satisfactory medical evidence.
-If there are extenuating circumstances or if they have questions, they are encouraged to consult with their supervisor or Steve Fabbrucci, vice president of human resources development.
+If there are extenuating circumstances or if they have questions, they are encouraged to consult with their supervisor or Patty Gauron, Executive Director of Human Resources.
 The Snow Emergency Policy provides additional details.